U.S. shared nuclear power info with Saudi Arabia after Khashoggi killed: senator

 The timing of the approvals is likely to heap pressure on the administration of U.S. President Donald Trump from lawmakers who have become increasingly critical of U.S. support for Saudi Arabia since Khashoggi was killed in the Saudi consulate in Istanbul in October.

+Khashoggi, a native of Saudi Arabia, left in 2017 to became a U.S. resident where he published columns in the Washington Post critical of the kingdom’s leadership.

-Senator Tim Kaine, a Democrat from Virginia where Khashoggi lived, called the timing of the approvals “shocking.”
+Senator Tim Kaine, a Democrat from Virginia, where Khashoggi lived, called the timing of the approvals “shocking.”
 The Department of Energy granted the first part 810 authorization on Oct.
-18, 16 days after Khashoggi, a Saudi who was a U.S. resident, died.
+18, 16 days after Khashoggi was killed.
 The second occurred on Feb.
 18.

 U.S. authorities have concluded that responsibility for Khashoggi’s death went to the highest levels of the Saudi government.
-Riyadh denies the crown prince was involved.
+Riyadh denies that Crown Prince Mohammed bin Salman was involved.

 The authorizations were among seven granted to U.S. companies by Trump’s administration since 2017, as Washington and Riyadh negotiate a potential wider agreement to help Saudi Arabia develop its first two nuclear power reactors.